DUTY OF CARE IN THE PLAYGROUND

 (adapted from Planned Play Areas (1991), with permission of publisher Queensland Department of Education)

 The design, construction and maintenance of your playground should meet the relevant Australian Standards.
 The Standards provide sample checklists, and the minimum requirements for design, construction and maintenance of playground equipment and surfacing.
-Accurate written records of all inspection and maintenance procedures are essential (See Info Sheet 7: Safe Maintenance).
+Accurate written records of all inspection and maintenance procedures are essential.
 These records should be completed and maintained permanently because of the length of time that can elapse before a claim can be made against the owner of a playground.

 In Queensland, child care services (home based or centre based) that provide child care for seven children or more are required to be licensed and meet the standards prescribed in the Child Care Act 2002 and Child Care Regulation 2003.
 These standards are administered by the Queensland Department of Communities and are intended to ensure the provision of quality care for children.